jdevfullstack-tutorials/github-for-non-code-writers/README.md

 when there is no license, it's copyright
 - don't include `.gitignore`, it's needed when you use Git, but you don't need this
+- the `README` file is very important, it's the default display of your repo, so it serves as your page
+- this is also true when you turn to as a web page through GitHub Page
 ![Screenshot (14)](https://user-images.githubusercontent.com/47092464/115019425-c6846280-9eeb-11eb-9f61-76cfbffd1b7d.png)